On average, every two hours a pedestrian is killed by a motor vehicle in the United States.

 Be aware that the driver is not always at fault for a pedestrian traffic injury.
 Only a trained investigator can determine legal responsibility.
 Even a police report cannot be trusted to answer this question, because that report is intended to determine the physical cause of an accident, not necessarily the legal liability.

-When you or someone you know has been injured in a North Carolina pedestrian accident, you should contact the Wilmington auto collision lawyers at Speaks Law Firm to inquire about legal representation.
+When you or someone you know has been injured in a pedestrian accident in North Carolina, you should contact the Wilmington car accident lawyers at Speaks Law Firm to inquire about legal representation.
 Call our office at 910-341-7570 or toll-free at 877-593-4233 to set up a free case evaluation, and we will send you a FREE copy of our helpful report, The North Carolina Auto Injury Book.

 Pedestrian accidents can be devastating.
 Let us show you how we plan to get you the compensation you deserve.